 Johnsonburg is a very small borough located in the state of Pennsylvania.
 With a population of 2,359 people and just one neighborhood, Johnsonburg is the 587th largest community in Pennsylvania.
-Much of the housing stock in Johnsonburg was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Johnsonburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-Johnsonburg is a blue-collar town, with 46.23% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Johnsonburg, you'll notice that it is more blue-collar than most other communities in America.
+46.23% of Johnsonburg’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Johnsonburg is a borough of production and manufacturing workers, professionals, and service providers.
 There are especially a lot of people living in Johnsonburg who work in community and social services (6.94%), management occupations (6.42%), and office and administrative support (6.24%).

 Being a small borough, Johnsonburg does not have a public transit system used by locals to get to and from work.

-The education level of Johnsonburg citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.48% of adults 25 and older in Johnsonburg have a college degree.
+In terms of college education, Johnsonburg is nearly on par with the US average for all cities of 21.84%: 20.48% of adults 25 and older in Johnsonburg have a bachelor's degree or advanced degree.

 The people who call Johnsonburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Johnsonburg residents report their race to be White, followed by Native American.
 Important ancestries of people in Johnsonburg include German, Italian, Irish, Swedish, and Polish.